needsfocusedpm/move-master-thesis/README.md

 This repository contains the structured public version of Daniel Hendling’s Master's Thesis on needs-focused leadership in project management and the MOVE Model.

 This thesis is also published under the extended title:

 "Needs-Focused Leadership in Projects: The MOVE Model on Motivation, Mediation, and Trust"

+This extended title emphasizes the underlying MOVE framework and its focus on motivation, mediation, and trust in project environments.

 ## Purpose